Aspari

-Aspari is a village under the adoni revenue division in Kurnool district of Andhra Pradesh, India.
+Aspari is a village and mandal under the Adoni revenue division in Kurnool district of Andhra Pradesh, India.

 Etymology

 The original name of Aspari is found in historical records as Ashwapuri.
 During Vijayanagara empire they used to rest horses in this place.
 So the name Ashwapuri in detail Ashwa in Sanskrit called as horse and puri means City.

 Demographics

 Aspari is a large village located in Aspari of Kurnool district, Andhra Pradesh with a total 1410 families residing.
 The Aspari village has population of 7263 of which 3624 are males while 3639 are females as per Population Census 2011.

 In Aspari village population of children ages 0–6 is 910 which makes up 12.53% of the total population of the village.
 Average Sex Ratio of Aspari village is 1004 which is higher than Andhra Pradesh state average of 993.
 Child Sex Ratio for the Aspari as per census is 912, lower than Andhra Pradesh average of 939.

 Aspari village has a lower literacy rate compared to Andhra Pradesh.
 In 2011, the literacy rate of Aspari village was 56.63% compared to 67.02% of Andhra Pradesh.
 In Aspari male literacy stands at 69.03% while the female literacy rate was 44.46%.

+In December 2023, GSI discovered additional gold mine in Aspari mandal.